iglunix/iglunix-autobuild/README.md

 qemu-system-x86_64 path/to/disk -enable-kvm -m 4096
 ```

-NOTE: Qemu is broken, we don't know why, use virt-manager.
+NOTE: Qemu is broken if you don't pass `-m`

 ## Trivia